Remote Education Provision Information for Parents

 • maintains a regular bedtime, eating and work routine

-• We ask parents to contact school if they require any support with remote education
+• We ask parents to contact the school if they require any support with remote education

 How will you check whether my child is engaging with their work and how will I be informed if there are concerns?

-If teachers are concerned about your child’s lack of engagement with Seesaw, they will call you as soon as they can to let you know and to ask you to help support your child’s learning.
-If teachers remain concerned about your child’s learning, they will inform the head teacher or deputy head teacher.
+If teachers are concerned about your child’s lack of engagement with the virtual classroom, they will call you as soon as they can to let you know and to ask you to support your child’s learning.
+If teachers remain concerned about your child’s learning, they will inform the Execitive Headteacher/Head of School.

-Teachers will call families at least weekly (unless they have already communicated directly with a child on Zoom).
+Teachers will call families at least weekly (unless they have already communicated directly with a child on via a live lesson).
 During those phone calls, a child’s engagement with remote education can be discussed if needed.

-For children who are not able to access online remote learning, the weekly phone calls will be crucial in assessing a child’s engagement with their learning.
+For children who will be unable to access online remote learning, the weekly phone calls will be crucial in assessing a child’s engagement with their learning.

 How will you assess my child’s work and progress?